gareins/gareins.github.io/_posts/2019-04-06-contact-forms.md

   -H "Content-Type: application/json" \
   -d '{"value1":"v1", "value2":"v2", "value3":"v3"}' \
   $URL
+% Congratulations!
+You've fired the contact event
 {% endhighlight %}

 Ok, so this works nicely.
 There is just one more problem: the HTTP response from IFTTT does not contain CORS headers, which will cause your browser to emit a warning in the console.
-It could still work (it does currently for me), but this botters me, as I like my webpages to work without any warnings/errors.
+It could still work (it does currently for me), but this bothers me, as I like my webpages to work without any warnings/errors.
 To resolve this issue, we can use a CORS proxy, which will forward your request to a given destination and then append CORS headers to the response.
 This will prevent those warnings from showing up.
 Github user *super3* maintains a list of active CORS proxies as a [Github gist](https://gist.github.com/super3/1afdc223e8c67097541b1293c6347599).
 When you are choosing the proxy for your needs, you need to use one, that supports POST requests.
 The final javascript code, that handles submit action is:

 {% highlight javascript %}
 $('#submit-button').click(function() {